crownstone/bluenet-release/README.md

 # Releases

+## Crownstone 4.0.1
+- Fixed bug that would get the firmware in a bootloop, due to flash corruption.

+## Crownstone 4.0.0
+- First release with behaviours.
+- Characteristics and protocol changes.

 ## Crownstone 3.0.6
 - Also scan only 75% of the time with the plug 1B2C and builtin 1B1D.